DavitTevanyan/BolzmANN/README.md

 # BolzmANN
-Neural network in C++ by and for the participants of the [MASIS Programming Class](http://www.masisclass.com).
+Simple Back Propagation Neural Network in C++ by and for the participants of the [MASIS Programming Class](http://www.masisclass.com).

 All network logic is in C++.
 Some tests are in Python.